Decision to Look After

 In relation to children where Care Proceedings are being considered to secure the child's placement, see also Care and Supervision Proceedings and the Public Law Outline.

-Where a decision is made to pursue a Looked After placement with a Connected Person (or the child's placement with a Connected Person is judged to be a Looked After placement), an immediate assessment of the relative/friend must be undertaken.
-Where the placement is likely to be for longer than 16 weeks, the social worker must also make a referral to the Fostering Team to conduct an assessment of the relative/friend as a Family and Friends Foster Carer with a view to presentation to the Fostering Panel within 16 weeks.
-See Practice Guidance for Connected Persons Procedure.
+Where a decision is made to pursue a Looked After placement with a relative or friend (or the child's placement with a relative or friend is judged to be a Looked After placement), an immediate assessment of the relative/friend must be undertaken.
+See Practice Guidance for Connected Persons.

 For secure placements, see Placements in Secure Accommodation on Welfare Grounds Procedure.

 For placements outside the local authority area, see Out of Area Placements Procedure.

 In the case of siblings, wherever it is in the best interests of each individual child, they should be placed together.
 Where they cannot be placed together, they must be supported to understand why they cannot live together, and there should be robust plans for contact between them, so far as this is consistent with their welfare.